-Gerilyn explained why she loves this style and how she wears them in an OOTD piece earlier this year;
+Gerilyn explained why she loves this style and how she wears them in an OOTD piece

 "Bantu knots are my favorite non-installation protective hairstyle.
 I love wearing them because they keep my ends protected from potential breakage, and they help me feel fierce!"

 Click here for more info on the style and a tutorial.

 Can you wear Bantu knots if you are not Black?

 I can't answer that, but I do advise that before trying on other peoples culture that you understand and appreciate the importance of what you are trying on, acknowledge its history, recognize the social implications that belong to the tradition, and vocally and physically support the people affected by those social implications.
 If that doesn't make sense to you and you are not Black, then I would skip the hairstyle altogether and stick to complimenting the women who wear it.

 Where did you first learn about Bantu knots?
 Have you worn them before?
 Share in the comments below!